Privacy Policy

 References in this policy to “we”, “us”, or "U&U" are references to Uma & Uma LP.

-Reference in this notice to “personal data” means any information that identifies, or could reasonably be used to identify, a living individual, either on its own or with other information.
+Reference in this notice to “personal data” means any information that identifies, or could reasonably be used to identify, a living individual, either on its own or with other information, in accordance with the Nigerian Data Processing Act 2023 (NDPA).

 How We Obtain Personal Data

-As a law firm, we frequently obtain personal data as part of our professional activities.
+As a law firm, we obtain personal data in the ordinary course of providing legal and professional services.
 We may collect your personal data:

 -